top of page

 Treatment Options:

-• Physical Therapy: To improve joint function and strength.
+• Physical Therapy – To improve hip strength and mobility.

 Follow-Up Care: